-A tiny service that shows your public IP, reverse DNS and common request headers via browser or curl
+A tiny service that shows your public IP, reverse DNS and common request headers via browser or curl.

 Yes — traffic is proxied through Cloudflare (CDN/DDoS protection).